bxjthu/PS/docs/misc/impromptu.md

 Carlos: Probably by Friday I'll be able to get back to my studies.
 Right now I'm going to take a long walk.
 This whole thing has taken a lot out of me. <br>
 Carlos: I'm really up the proverbial creek.
 The problem is I really bombed the history final.
 Since I need that course for my major... <br>
 Carlos: Here follows a tale of woe.
 I went home this weekend, had to help my Mom, & caught a fever so didn't have much time to study.
 My professor... <br>
 Carlos: Aargh!!
 Trouble.
 Nothing original but everything's piling up at once.
-To be brief, my job interview...<br>
+To be brief, my job interview...<br><br>
 What you have just read are the messages that some college students left for their dean Calors Hortas.
 Being a college student, have you experienced any similar or different pressures as described above?
 How have you been dealing with them?

 + The Future of Jobs Report 2018 presents information and data that were compiled and/or collected by the World Economic Forum.
 In the following table, we can see examples of stable, new and redundant roles, showing the workforce trends in all industries up to 2022.<br>